Skip to main content

 Control or eliminate vampire power

-Consult owners’ manuals and product specifications for details about how much vampire power, sometimes called “minimum power,” is used and if it is appropriate to unplug the devices.
+Consult owners’ manuals and product specifications for details about how much vampire power, sometimes called “minimum power,” is used and if it is appropriate to unplug the device.
 (Be aware that unplugging a device could erase personal settings or programmed data.)
 You can also take these steps to use less power:

 • Do not leave chargers plugged into an outlet when a device is fully charged;